opnfv/functest/docs/configguide/index.rst

   * push the results into the OPNFV test result database

-This Docker image can be integrated into CI or deployed **independently** of the CI.
+This Docker image can be integrated into CI or deployed independently.

 Please note that the Functest container has been designed for OPNFV, however, it would be possible to adapt it to any VIM+controller environment since most of the